vinay-sj/Issue-Tracker/README.md

 * A label can be associated with the form control using the `ControlLabel` component.
 * The `InputGroup.Addon` component can be used to display  inputs next to each other, as well as show the dash between two inputs instead of one below the other.
 * Instead of using a space character in between two buttons we can use `ButtonToolbar` component to keep the buttons together.
+* If we want fields to occupy space next to its precedent, or below its precedent if the width of the screen doesn't allow it we use Bootstraps grid system.
+* In the grid system, the horizontal space is divided into a maximum of 12 columns.
+A cell (using the component `Col`) can occupy one or more columns and a different number of columns at different screen widths.
+The cells wrap if there are more than 12 column-space cells within a row (`Row` component).
+* `xs` property denotes extra small screen width.
+The width allocation for other screen sizes can be specified using sm, md, and lg, which stand for small, medium, and large screens, respectively.
+If not specified, the value applicable to the screen size lesser than this size will be used.
+Thus, using xs only will mean the same cell widths are used for all screen sizes.

 ### Errors and Issues